zmkfirmware/zmk/docs/docs/config/index.md

 CONFIG_EC11_TRIGGER_GLOBAL_THREAD=y
 ```

 The list of available settings is determined by various files in ZMK whose names start with `Kconfig`.
+Note that options are _not_ prefixed with `CONFIG_` in these files.

 See [Zephyr's Kconfig documentation](https://docs.zephyrproject.org/latest/guides/kconfig/index.html) for more details on Kconfig files.